Make a CurseForge Launcher Modpack and Server Pack

 - Press the Create button and the launcher will create your custom profile.

-In the Modpacks tab, you should now see your new custom profile in the tile list of modpack profiles.
+In the Modpacks tab, you should now see your new custom profile in My Modpacks.
 If you were to install any other modpacks, you would see them here as well.
 You can choose to play the custom profile you just created, but it wouldn't have any mods yet.
 It would be just like vanilla Minecraft, so let's install some mods.

 - You can either click on the profile image, or right click it for a context menu and choose View Profile.

-- There will be three tabs: Installed Mods, Resource Packs, and Maps.
-Next to that is a Add More Content link.
-Click that.
+- There will be three tabs: Mods, Resource Packs, and Maps.
+Next to that on the right is a puzzle piece button that when hovering over will display Add more content, click that.

-- In the search box, type in the name of a mod that you would like to filter results.
+- In the search box, type in the name of a mod that you would like to filter results and press enter.
 Now you can click on a mod in the list to go to the mod's page, or you can click on the Install button to install it directly.

-- On the mod page, you can learn more about a mod or choose which version to install.
+- On the mod page, you can learn more about a mod or choose which version to install from the Versions tab.

 You can install a third party mod to any single player modpack without any issues at any time.
-However, you will be restricted to the third party modpack list if you decide to make your modpack public as a CurseForge modpack project.
+However if any mod you have added is not on the third party list, you will not be able to upload your modpack and make it public.